 The New Testament takes the same approach as the Old:

 Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, licentiousness, idolatry, sorcery, . . . of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 (Galatians 5:19-21)

 The apostle Paul speaks of adultery, fornication, uncleanness, and licentiousness—all with at least overtones of sexuality—then he mentions idolatry and immediately thereafter sorcery!
 It cannot be just a coincidence that they all fall in this order.
 Those who practice such things will not inherit the Kingdom of God because they are not fulfilling their covenant with God.

-"Sorcery," intriguingly, is pharmakeia in Greek, from which we derive our words "pharmacy" and "pharmaceutical."
+Intriguingly, "sorcery" is the Greek word pharmakeia, from which we derive our words "pharmacy" and "pharmaceutical."
 Diviners, enchanters, witches, and sorcerers employed drugs and other potions to put them or their clients "in the spirit" so their "magic" would work.
 The drugs, then, came to stand for sorcery of all kinds.
 For the same reason, drug use is part of the celebration among the more serious Halloween devotees today.

 The Bible's teaching on this is consistent.
 Spiritism, the occult, is a form of idolatry, a kind of spiritual prostitution.
 Its end is separation from God and eventual destruction.